Feedback from customers – and what you do with that feedback – can turn an average business into a high-growth business.

 Asking your customers what companies and services they evaluated is a great way to make those unknowns known.

-You can piggyback other questions to better contextualize what features or services those other companies had that initially piqued your customer’s interest.
+You can piggyback other questions to contextualize better what features or services those other companies had that initially piqued your customer’s interest.

 The more detail you have of where your customers came from, the better context and narrative you can create to help drive decisions and where to focus your efforts.